 - Follow up with the candidate to make sure they received the paperwork and everything is in order.

 - Always require the offer letter to be signed and returned by the date specified.
-It may seem obvious, but we have clients that prior to our arrival would just send out the letter and wait for the candidate to show up on the first day with the signed paperwork.
-Not surprisingly, they had an abnormally high rate of candidates back out of their offers, accept competitor’s offers or just never show up to work.
+It may seem obvious, but we have clients that (prior to our arrival) would just send out the letter and wait for the candidate to show up on the first day with the paperwork signed.
+Not surprisingly, they had an abnormally high rate of candidates backing out of their offers, accepting competitor’s offers or just never showing up to work.